-- holding the keys secret, - including sufficient amounts of random bits into each key, - rekeying on a regular basis, and - o never reusing a used key for a different purpose routing protocols and their respective mechanisms.
-In particular, the primary concerns addressed are:
+- o holding the keys secret, - o including sufficient amounts of random bits into each key, - o rekeying on a regular basis, and - o never reusing a used key for a different purpose

 That said, proper design and implementation of a key management policy is out of scope of this work.
 Many publications on this subject exist and should be used for this purpose (BCP 107 [RFC4107], BCP 132 [RFC4962], and [RFC6039] may be suggested as starting points).